-3.1 VULNERABILITY
+3.1 Vulnerability

-As part of fitting the model, the vulnerability of each species group to capture in surface longline fisheries was estimated, based on the New Zealand longline fisheries (Table 3).
-The seabird with the highest vulnerability was the black petrel, followed by wandering albatross and Buller's albatross.
+As part of fitting the model, the vulnerability of each species group to capture in surface long-line fisheries was estimated, based on the New Zealand longline fisheries (Table 3).
+The highest vulnerability was of black petrel, followed by wandering albatross and Buller's albatross.
 The vulnerability of other species was an order of magnitude less.
-Species with vulnerabilities of two orders of magnitude less than black petrel included Salvin's albatross, royal albatross, black-browed albatross, giant petrels, white-chinned petrel, and greyheaded albatross.
+Species with vulnerabilities of two orders of magnitude less than black petrel included Salvin's albatross, royal albatross, black-browed albatross, giant petrels, white-chinned petrel, and grey-headed albatross.